codio/knowledge/source/instructors/authoring/guides/author_student.rst

 When the Guide is in Play mode, the following options may be available depending on who is viewing:

-- The **Collapse table of contents** button allows the user to collapse the content pane to provide a larger working area.
+- The **Collapse** button allows the user to collapse the content pane to provide a larger working area.
 This option does not show if the page layout is One Pane.
-- **Navigation Buttons** provide forward/backward in the guide.
+- **Navigation Buttons** provide forward/backward scrolling in the guide.
-- **Settings** allows the user to view the assignment as a teacher (e.g. show solution information hidden to students) change the Theme (light/dyslexic), Mark as Complete, change the font size, reset both the theme and fonts, to restore the current files (see below) and to access Code Comments.
+- **Settings** allow the user to view the assignment as a teacher (e.g. show solution information hidden to students) change the Theme (light/dyslexic), Mark as Complete, change the font size, reset both the theme and fonts, to restore the current files (see below) and to access Code Comments.
 See :ref:`Dyslexia Support <dyslexia>` section
-- **Show/Hide Section List** the Index icon allows the user to show/hide the index.
+- **Show/Hide Index List** the Index icon allows the user to show/hide the index.
 - **Grading** is available for teachers to access the grading area.
 Students do not see this option.

 Restore current files